Seychelles: Independence

-In 1976, Seychelles was granted independence from the United Kingdom and became a republic.
-It has been a member of the Commonwealth ever since.
+In 1976, Seychelles gained independence from the United Kingdom as a republic.
+It has since become a member of the Commonwealth.
 In the 1970s Seychelles was "the place to be seen, a playground for film stars and the international jet set".
 In 1977, a coup d'état by France Albert René ousted the first president of the republic, James Mancham.
-René discouraged over-dependence on tourism and declared that he wanted "to keep the Seychelles for the Seychellois".
+René discouraged over-dependence on tourism and declared that he wanted "to keep Seychelles for the Seychellois".

 The 1979 constitution declared a socialist one-party state, which lasted until 1991.

 In the 1980s there were a series of coup attempts against President René, some of which were supported by South Africa.
 In 1981, Mike Hoare led a team of 43 South African mercenaries masquerading as holidaying rugby players in the 1981 Seychelles coup d'état attempt.
 There was a gun battle at the airport, and most of the mercenaries later escaped in a hijacked Air India plane.
 The leader of this hijacking was German mercenary D. Clodo, a former member of the Rhodesian SAS.
 Clodo later stood trial in South Africa (where he was acquitted) as well as in his home country Germany for air piracy.